 | Business outcome | Better product understanding | Better pre-engagement screening and clearer go or no-go decisions |

-Add a second document.
-Call it a Client Qualification Persona.
-This is a pre-engagement screening tool you use before proposal or contract.
+Add a second document for screening and call it a Client Qualification Persona if that label works for your team.
+This is a pre-engagement screening tool you use before a proposal or contract.
 It supports user research.
 It does not replace it.

 Treat risk as a spectrum, not a pass or fail test.
 You are not trying to reject every imperfect prospect.
 You are trying to segment prospects by likely risk, because overcorrecting can push away good-fit clients too.
 The other common failure mode is simpler: if you never look at this profile before saying yes, it becomes decorative instead of protective.

-Keep empathy, but do not treat empathy alone as a client filter.
-A user persona document is useful for understanding needs, goals, and behavior patterns, yet persona accuracy is often hard to verify and can reflect only part of the real audience.
+Keep empathy, but do not use empathy alone as a client filter.
+A user persona document is still valuable for needs, goals, and behavior patterns, especially when grounded in real research, but persona assumptions can be hard to verify and are often built from limited samples.

 | Input area | Design-research persona focus | Client-screening check |